Detroit center removes name of ex-mayor with racist past

-DETROIT — The home of the Detroit’s annual auto show and other major events is officially changing its name that honored a former mayor known for his racist, segregationist policies.
+DETROIT — The home of Detroit’s annual auto show and other major events has officially changed its name to the TCF Center and moved on from its original name, which honored a former mayor known for racist and segregationist policies.

-Officials on Tuesday announced that Cobo Center becomes TCF Center.
+Officials on Tuesday announced that the Cobo Center is no more.
 The change follows the February announcement of a $33 million naming rights deal with Chemical Bank, now a division of TCF Bank.

-Officials said earlier this year a new name also removes negative history.
+Officials also say a name change will stop honoring a negative aspect of Detroit’s history.
 Albert Cobo, who served as mayor from 1950 to 1957, sought to keep blacks out of predominantly white neighborhoods.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.